Interview by Allan Gardner

 The intersection of art and science is something that I have explored in my work now for nearly two decades.
-The recent work has been more direct, collaborating with scientists has enabled me to work with new mapping and imaging tools but just as important have been the conversations with the scientists that I’ve worked with.
+The recent work has been more direct.
+Collaborating with scientists has enabled me to work with new mapping and imaging tools, but just as important has been the conversations with the scientists that I’ve worked with.

-In 2011 I didn’t start out on this research with an explicit objective in terms the art I would make.
-I had some strong ideas, and an intense curiosity to explore.
+In 2011 I didn’t start out on this research with an explicit objective in terms of the art I would make.
+I had some strong ideas and an intense curiosity to explore.
 I was excited by the possibilities of working with these new materials.
-I made a commitment to the journey of collaboration and through this process, the work naturally evolved.
+I made a commitment to the journey of collaboration, and through this process, the work naturally evolved.

 Would you consider your work akin to a contemporary version of Naturalists as John Ruskin and his protégés the Pre-Raphaelites?

 Yes, Continuous Topography is directly related to the tradition of artists like John Ruskin and William Turner, who documented Mont Blanc and its glaciers, or Timothy O’Sullivan and Carlton Watkins, who were the first photographers to document glaciers in the American West.
 The historic trajectory and chain of associations might be thought of as being that Watkins’ and O’Sullivan’s photographic surveys were re-used by the ecology movement to lobby the US Government.